How to Enrich Workflow Data with Knowledge Base Queries

 Testing

 Take three real records that previously triggered manual escalation.
-Run the workflow with the Knowledge step inserted but everything downstream disabled.
-Inspect kbContext for each: did it retrieve the policy you would have quoted by hand?
-Only after all three look right should you wire the downstream decision step back in and let the enrichment go live.
+Run the workflow with the Knowledge node inserted but everything downstream disabled.
+Inspect kbContext in the execution history for each: did it return the guidance you would have quoted by hand?
+Only after all three look right should you wire the downstream action step back in and let the enrichment go live.
+You can also ask Miraxa, the intelligent layer across your automation, why a particular run returned the answer it did.